artemlisenkov/algorithms2_assignment/README.md

 ## [1] Important Notice

 The text samples used in this project are taken from *The Martian* by Andy Weir.
 This book is protected under copyright law.
-The excerpts have been used solely for educational and non-commercial purposes — specifically to benchmark and compare the runtime performance of string matching algorithms for a university assignment.
+The excerpts have been used solely for educational and non-commercial purposes — specifically to benchmark and compare the runtime performance of string matching patternmatch for a university assignment.

 No redistribution or reuse of the book’s content is intended or permitted beyond this project.
 **All rights remain with the original copyright holder(s).**